vimontgames/vgframework/README.md

 | Release     | `VG_RELEASE`    | /MD     | /O2          | /Ob2     | No              | Yes
 | Final       | `VG_FINAL`      | /MD     | /O2          | /Ob2     | No              | No

+The recommended default configuration is `Development` as it's a good compromise between debugging information, performance and it allow 'Edit & Continue'.

 ### Solution Platform
 Use the 'Platform' combo to select target architecture and graphics API:

 ![Screenshot](doc/img/SolutionPlatformName.png)

+The recommended default solution under Windows is `Win64 MSVC DX12` as it's the primary OS, compiler, and API used by the author.

 ### Working Directory